School districts can access federal tax credits to offset electric school bus costs. Learn more!

 Federal incentives like the Inflation Reduction Act's (IRA) Qualified Commercial Clean Vehicle Credit (45W) and the Alternative Fuel Vehicle Refueling Property Credit (30C) can reduce the cost for a new electric school bus (ESB) as well as charging infrastructure.
 School districts can access these incentives through the IRA’s elective pay mechanism, which provides a new and streamlined way for tax-exempt entities to access these tax credits.

-The Qualified Commercial Clean Vehicle Credit (45W): a tax credit that provides up to $40,000 for each delivered electric school bus.
+The Qualified Commercial Clean Vehicle Credit (45W): a federal tax credit that provides up to $40,000 for each delivered electric school bus.

 Elective Pay (or “Direct Pay”): the mechanism by which schools can claim the IRA clean energy and clean vehicle tax credits and receive a payment upon successful filing.